stackcheats/stacksheets/Replace-H2-with-Postgres.md

 #### PSQL

-Execute the following command to enter the PSQL terminal session run the create query to create a database named `wso2postgres`
+Execute the following command to enter the PSQL terminal session and run the create query to create a database named `wso2postgres`

 ```shell
 docker exec -ti postgres-9.6.14 psql -h localhost -U postgres